-Cleaning your brushes might seem like a boring task (up there with paying bills, grocery shopping, and vacuuming), but there’s a reason why professionals are so diligent about cleaning their tools – and why we should be too…
+Cleaning your makeup brushes might seem like a boring task (up there with paying bills, grocery shopping, and vacuuming), but there’s a reason why professionals are so diligent about cleaning their tools – and why we should be too…

 Sponges and brush bristles are porous so they collect dirt, oil, and makeup debris, creating a breeding ground for bacteria which is transferred to the face and can lead to unwanted breakouts.
 What’s more, dirty brushes won’t pick up pigment or distribute product as effectively, and will affect the final look and finish of makeup application.